 Opening a spot position on margin occurs when you use an extension of margin from Kraken to make a spot purchase or sale of cryptocurrency on the Kraken exchange.

-There are two types of positions that can be opened: long and short
+There are two types of spot positions on margin that can be opened: long and short

-How to open a margin position on Kraken.com?
+How to open a spot position on margin on Kraken.com?

-To create a margin order, you enter everything in the order form just as you would for a regular spot trade (the "Amount" field still determines the size of the order, the price parameters for the various order types work the same, etc.) — EXCEPT you must select a level of leverage for the order:
+To create an order to spot trade using margin, you enter everything in the order form just as you would for a regular spot trade (the "Amount" field still determines the size of the order, the price parameters for the various order types work the same, etc.) — EXCEPT you must select a level of leverage for the order:

-Note: In order to open a margin position, you will need to hold a balance of at least one Collateral Currency.
+Note: In order to open a spot position on margin, you will need to hold a sufficient balance of at least one Collateral Currency.

-If you only hold funds in non-collateral currencies, you will not be able to margin trade until collateral currencies are deposited in the account or acquired from the market.
+If you only hold funds in non-collateral currencies, you will not be able to spot trade on margin until sufficient collateral currency is deposited in your account or acquired from the market.

 What about the different levels of leverage?

 For information on how leverage works for margin transactions, click here.